krugerk/beeminder-apidocs/source/index.html.md

 * `delta_text` (string): Deprecated.
 * `safebuf` (number): The integer number of safe days.
 If it's a beemergency this will be zero.
 * `safebump` (number): The absolute y-axis number you need to reach to get one additional day of safety buffer.
+* `autoratchet` (number): The goal's autoratchet setting.
+If it's not set or they don't have permission to autoratchet, its value will be nil.
+This represents the maximum number of days of safety buffer the goal is allowed to accrue, or in the case of a Do-Less goal, the max buffer in terms of the goal's units.
+Read-only.
 * `id` (string of hex digits): We prefer using user/slug as the goal identifier, however, since we began allowing users to change slugs, this id is useful!
 * `callback_url` (string): Callback URL, as
 [discussed in the forum](http://forum.beeminder.com/t/webhook-callback-documentation/313 "In short: you can add a callback to your own server whenever data is added on Beeminder").